 The magnetic field of the disk magnets exerts a force on the electric current flowing in the wire.
-The wire will move up or down, depending on the direction of the current and the direction of the disks' magnetic field.
+The wire will move up or down or forward or backward, depending on the direction of the current and the direction of the disks' magnetic field.

 The deflecting force that a magnet exerts on a current-carrying wire is the mechanism behind the operation of most electric motors.
 Curiously (and happily for our sense of symmetry!), the reverse effect is also true: Move a loop of wire across the pole of a magnet, and a current will begin to flow in the wire.
 This, of course, is the principle of the electric generator.
 The electric current you generate by moving this single loop of wire through the weak magnetic field of the disk magnets is too weak to detect with all but the most sensitive of microammeters.